102100517/IntroToAIAssignment2/README.md

 ## Acknowledgements/Resources
 - https://en.wikipedia.org/wiki/Forward_chaining : for a basic outline of how at a technical level it works
 - https://en.wikipedia.org/wiki/Backward_chaining : for a basic outline of how at a technical level it works
 - https://www.youtube.com/watch?v=PBTSdx_C9WM : an indepth explainaton on how forward chaining is implemented with artificial intelligence, helped solve issues with writting the algorithm.
 - https://www.youtube.com/watch?v=W5O8QAWu-OM : the same guy as the previous link but with a video on backwards chaining in artificial intelligence, helped solve issues with writting the algorithm.
 - https://www.youtube.com/watch?v=tpDU9UXqsUo : explaination of propositional logic as that is how the truth tables, forwards and backwards chaining use.
+- We had many conversation with another gorup in order to talk about implementation and the like it was Ryan & Alex.

 ## Summary Report
 James has implemented the underlying Inference Engine and the Main scripts.
 Thomas implemented the Forward Chaining,